nlistgarten/condor/docs/topics/design.rst

 Architecture
 ============

-We followed modern pythonic best-practices and patterns to settle on a multi-layered architecture like the Model-View-Controller paradigm in web development.
+We followed modern Pythonic best-practices and patterns to settle on a multi-layered architecture like the Model-View-Controller paradigm in web development.
 The three key components of the architecture are: